Btylk0/Btylk0/README.md

 ## Other simple facts
 I am a second generation male with my parents both coming from Poland.

-I enjoy photography, reading, and working out in my free time.
+I enjoy photography, reading, working out, and riding my motorcycle (when its warm) in my free time.

 ## Find me elsewhere
 benjamintbusiness@gmail.com